jbush001/NyuziProcessor/tests/cosimulation/README.md

 description of these issues.

 The RTL model will run slightly differently each time because all signals are not explicitly initialized at reset (SRAMs, for example).
-To get consistent behavior between runs, change rtl/v1/testbench/verilator_main.cpp to hardcode the random seed to a fixed value.
-This is useful when performing multiple runs to isolate timing specific failures.
+To reproduce an issue that is timing dependent, you can set the environment variable RANDSEED to the value that caused the failure:

+    RANDSEED=1419094753 ./runtest.sh cache_stress.s

 # Generating New Random Test Program